TrescherDe/Visualizing-and-Interpreting-Neural-Network-Focus-Regions/README.rst

    % Our paper (preprint link will be added soon)
    % @InProceedings{Citation,
-   %    author    = {Trescher, Denis and Haag, Waldenar and Schröder, Enrico},
+   %    author    = {Trescher, Denis and Haag, Waldemar and Schröder, Enrico},
    %    title     = {Visualizing-and-Interpreting-Neural-Network-Features},
    %    booktitle = {Conference},
    %    year      = {2025},